-An economic activity shall qualify as sustainable environmentally where that economic activity contributes substantially to one or more of the six environmental objectives, does not significantly harm any of the environmental objectives ("do not significantly harm" or "DNSH" principle) and is carried out in compliance with the minimum safeguards laid down in Article 18 of Taxonomy Regulation.
+An economic activity shall qualify as environmentally sustainable where that economic activity contributes substantially to one or more of the six environmental objectives of the Taxonomy regulation, does not significantly harm any of the environmental objectives ("do not significantly harm" or "DNSH" principle) and is carried out in compliance with the minimum safeguards laid down in Article 18 of Taxonomy Regulation.
 The "do no significant harm" principle applies only to those investments underlying the Sub-Fund that take into account the European Union criteria for environmentally sustainable economic activities.
+The Management Company draws the attention of investors to the fact that the investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.

-The Management Company is targeting to provide investors with the proportion of investments in Eligible Activities, which could represent a non-significant part of the portfolio.
-As from the full availability of the data and finalization of the relevant calculation methodologies, the description of how and to what extent the investments underlying the Sub-Fund are made in Eligible Activities will be made available to investors.
+The Management Company is targeting to provide investors with the proportion of investments in Aligned Activities.
 This proportion, as well as information relating to the proportion of enabling and transitional activities, are included in Part III of this Prospectus named Part III - Pre-contractual disclosures for the financial products referred to in Article 8, paragraphs 1, 2 and 2a and in Article 9, paragraphs 1 to 4a, of Regulation (EU) 2019/2088 and respectively Article 6, first paragraph and Article 5, first paragraph, of Regulation (EU) 2020/852.

-For any questions relating to the Taxonomy Regulation, please contact the Management Company at the following email address: https://investmentsolutions.societegenerale.lu/en/
+For any questions relating to the Taxonomy Regulation, please contact the Management Company at the following email address: sgiseurope-contact.lu@socgen.com